ethantiv/claude-code-dc/.devcontainer/commands/remove-comments.md

 - Process ONLY these files for comment removal

 **IF on default branch:**
+- First check if there are staged changes: `git status --porcelain | grep '^[MADRCU]'`
+- If staged changes exist: Process ONLY staged files
-- Process ALL source files in the repository
+- If no staged changes: Process ALL source files in the repository
 - Use Glob tool to find all source files: `**/*.{js,ts,jsx,tsx,py,java,go,rs,php,rb,c,cpp,h,tf,tfvars}`

 FILES TO PROCESS: